TUMO-Labs/ChatRaspberry/README.md

 # ChatRaspberry

-A simple web-based chat application built with Flask and SQLite.
-Users can send messages with a username and view the full chat history on a single page.
+A simple web-based chat application built with **Flask** and **SQLite**.
+It supports user registration, login, and real-time message posting with a persistent chat history.

 ## Tech Stack